ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

     - Other Assets: catch-all classification that includes long-term prepaid expenses, called deferred charges, and any noncurrent asset not falling in one of the other classifications

 - Tidbits about Assets:
-  - If the cash in a checking acc is not enough to pay for an obligation, the bank procides the difference.
+  - If the cash in a checking acc is not enough to pay for an obligation, the bank provides the difference.
 Bank overdrafts are usually reported as a liability.
-  - Short-term investments are classified as current  if the company mangement intends to liquidate the investment in the next year or operating cycle.
+  - Short-term investments are classified as current  if the company management intends to liquidate the investment in the next year or operating cycle.
-  - Accounts recievable arise from the sale of foods or services on credit.
+  - Accounts receivable arise from the sale of foods or services on credit.
   - Inventories consist of assets that a retail or wholesale company acquires for resale or goods that manufacturers produce for resale
   - Prepaid expenses arise when a cash payment creates benefits beyond the current period